 Yes.
 When acting as a mediator, a Tribunal Member has no power to decide the complaint.

-If all or some of the complaint is resolved the complainant will sign a Form 6 – Complaint Withdrawal.
-After it is filed, the Tribunal will dismiss the complaint (or part of it).
+The complainant will sign a Form 6 – Complaint Withdrawal.
+After it is filed, the Tribunal will dismiss the complaint (or the part you settled).